-For Harvest Festival, Christingle and Easter the assemblies are held in school at The Shade.
-Parents and carers are often invited to attend.
+For Harvest Festival, Christingle and Easter the assemblies are held in school at The Weatheralls.
+Parents and carers are invited to attend a class assembly once a year.
 A member of staff from each age phase will attend the fortnightly assembly led by the visiting clergy and those held in the Parish Church.